Services: Recreation Services

 Deunte Williams, Recreation Program Supervisor, 252-972-1170

 The City of Rocky Mount is now offering after school locations at the Imperial Centre for the Arts & Sciences.
 Daily, children will receive a nutritious snack to begin the program while transitioning into completion homework.
 At our school programs, completing homework is a very important aspect of the after school program.
 Children will work with staff in a small intimate setting to reinforce lessons taught at school.
 Also, children will participate in recreation program such as arts & crafts, STEAM activities, and sports.

 Our staff are very dedicated in providing a quality service to all that attend.
 Our staff goes through a rigorous application process to become part of the after-school process.
 This process includes a thorough interview assessment, back-ground checks, and drug-testing.

-Our program follows the Nash-Rocky Mount School calendar.
-Our program is open on the required teacher work-days.
-We will operate on these days on a modified schedule of 7:30am – 5:30pm at the Imperial Centre & Booker T. Washington Community Center.
+After School care follows the Nash/ Rocky Mount School systems scheduling.
+Because of this, we are not always able to provide full day care for the charter, private or academy schools.
+All children will be picked up and or provided care on dates where they have early release.
+We will operate on these days on a modified schedule of 7:30am – 6pm at the Imperial Centre, with drop off from 7:30am-9am.
 Our sites are open except in the cases of City of Rocky Mount holidays or inclement weather.